-Oregon State University researchers find that about 150 minutes of exercise a week -- a little over 20 minutes a day -- can boost sleep quality by a whopping 65 percent, even controlling for factors including age and physical and mental health.
-Don't worry too much if the only time to squeeze in a workout is before bedtime.
-While it's true some people have too much adrenaline after exercise to fall asleep easily, 83 percent reported better sleep than non-exercisers regardless of the workout hour, according to a National Sleep Foundation poll.
+Oregon State University researchers have found that about 150 minutes of exercise a week — a little over 20 minutes a day — can boost sleep quality by a whopping 65 percent, even controlling for factors including age and physical and mental health.
+Don't worry too much if the only time to squeeze in a workout is before bed.
+While it's true that some people have too much adrenaline after exercise to fall asleep easily, 83 percent reported better sleep than people who didn't exercise, regardless of the workout hour, according to a National Sleep Foundation poll.

-One of the best things to do for better sleep is stick to a regular sleep schedule -- it helps the body gear up before waking and wind down at night.
-So it follows that going to bed and waking up at different times can mess with a biological clock.
-Sleep expert and psychologist Stephanie Silberman recommends aiming for the same bedtime every night, but says it's best to make a shift in gradual, 15-minute increments.
-So if you go to bed at midnight but think 10:30 p.m. would be best, it will take most of a week to adjust.
+One of the best things to do for better sleep is to stick to a regular sleep schedule.
+Going to bed and waking up at different times can mess with your biological clock.
+Sleep expert and psychologist Stephanie Silberman recommends aiming for the same bedtime every night.
+She also says it's best to make a shift in gradual, 15-minute increments.
+So, if you go to bed at midnight but think 10:30 p.m. would be best, allow yourself most of a week to adjust.
 Silberman also cautions against sleeping in for more than an hour or two on the weekends.